 Despite some promising aspects of the hearing, there was some misinformation presented and it was apparent that there remains a lack of understanding and knowledge about assisted living by some members of Congress.
 ALFA will continue ongoing efforts to educate and inform elected officials and their staff about the needs of seniors.
 Watch the complete hearing: Ensuring Quality and Oversight in Assisted Living or read Richard P. Grimes’ written testimony submitted for the record.

-cheatsheet, Federal Agency Activity, Health Care, Hearings, Life Safety, Medication Management
+Health and Wellness, Health Care, Hearings, Medication Management